 - Inflation a severe inflationary environment may cause a rapid increase in absolute expenses and in unit costs.
 It is also possible to have future expense increases due to internal factors unrelated to future interest rates and inflation rates. - Technological obsolescence new technologies may develop that deliver significant cost, delivery, or service benefits for those who can achieve economies of scale.
 For companies that do not make use of new technologies, expenses may rise relative to the competition.
-Such a scenario would also include the sales and termination impacts of technological obsolescence. - Court-awarded damages/data security or recovery potential high costs can result from court-awarded damages to plaintiffs relating to such matters as market conduct or the costs related to data security and recovery due to a cyberattack or breach.
-Resulting ripple effects include damaged industry reputation, ratings downgrades, lower sales, and higher terminations. - Industry or guarantee fund assessments further industry failures can precipitate higher assessments to companies in the industry.
-Ripple effects from such failures can include damaged industry reputation, flight to quality, lower sales, and higher terminations. - Company structure holding-company expenses may be allocated to subsidiary companies based on historical or projected relative profits.
-This could lead to a major change in the level of expenses allocated to the insurer based on the performance of one of the other companies in the enterprise.
-Within a single insurer, methods of allocating overhead expenses to different business units may produce changing expense levels over time.
-In an enterprise that has several insurance companies or business units that provide services to one another, the impact of cross-billing would be considered. - Mergers and acquisitions, or assumptions of new business reductions in unit expenses after a merger, acquisition, or assumption of a new block of business may be delayed or lower than projected in the base scenario.
+Such a scenario would also include the sales and termination impacts of technological obsolescence. - Court-awarded damages/data security or recovery potential high obsts can result from court-awarded damages to plaintiffs relating to such patters as the ket conduct or the costs related to data security and recovery due to a cyberatter of breach.
+Resulting ripple effects include damaged industry reputation, ratings down rade.
+In ver sales, and higher terminations. - Industry or guarantee fund assessments further industry failures can precipitate higher assessments to companies in the industry. ipple effects from such failures can include damaged industry reputation, flight to grafity, ower sales, and higher terminations. - Company structure holding-company expenses may be allocated to subsidiary companies based on historical or projected relative profits.
+This could lead to a major change in the level of expenses allocated to an inscer based on the performance of one of the other companies in the entroprise Within a single insurer, methods of allocating overhead expenses to different business units may produce changing expense levels over time.
+In an enterprise that has a veral assurance companies or business units that provide services to one another, the impact or cross-billing would be considered. - Mergers and acquistions, or assumptions of new business reductions in unit expenses after a merger, acquisition, or assumption of a new block of business may be delayed or lower than projected in the base scenario.
 Possible ripple effects could include: - Changes in product pricing; - Low sales; and - Higher lapses.